tg-watchdog/docs/docs/privacy.md

 Telegram Watchdog will not collect, process and store your IP address and other information not mentioned in the last section.
 The IP address will process for network processing and transferring and will not be applied to Telegram Watchdog.

-Please note that that statement is subject to the Telegram Watchdog algorithm, which excludes the code from Friendly Captcha.
-You can check out the legal privacy statements for Friendly Captcha [here](https://friendlycaptcha.com/privacy/).
+Please note that that statement is subject to the Telegram Watchdog algorithm, which excludes the code from Cloudflare Turnstile.
+You can check out the legal privacy statements for Cloudflare Turnstile [here](https://www.cloudflare.com/privacypolicy/).

 ## What data will we store?
 Nothing!
 Also known as we will not store your data.